-- Transitions are planned instructional times and are documented in the lesson plan book. - Children are prepared in advance for transitions during a morning review of the daily schedule and again when the activity is changing. - Teachers provide children with skills and practice related to transitions, referring to the classroom rules and expectations. - Teachers use visual supports to ease transitions such as first/then boards, daily schedules, picture cues or individualized daily schedules.
+- Transitions are planned instructional times and are documented in the lesson plan book. - Children are prepared in advance for transitions during a morning review of the daily schedule and again when the activity is changing. - Teachers provide children with functional skills and practice related to transitions, referring to the expectations and the order of activities of the day. - Teachers prepare and provide practice for transitioning to multiple situations and settings.
+Visual supports and social scripts are used to help children know what to expect in various settings.

-- ✓ How do you prepare children for transitions? - ✓ What activities do you prepare to ease transitions? - ✓ What types of visual supports do you use to ease transitions? - ✓ Are these supports used throughout the day, week or year? - ✓ Are they changed as the needs of the children change?
+- ✓ How do you prepare children for transitions? - ✓ What activities do you prepare to ease transitions? - ✓ What types of visual supports do you use to ease transitions? - ✓ Are these supports used throughout the day, week or vear? - ✓ Are they changed as the needs of the children change?